Skip to content

 If a class is full when a student registers, wait listing allows a student to add their name to an electronic wait list and potentially be added to the class if space opens up, and they meet all the requirements.
 Wait listing is not a guarantee to enrollment into a class.

-Wait listing is only available to classes that the department sees as benefiting from a wait list.
+Wait listing is only available to classes that do not require department or instructor consent to register.
 For classes that are full that do not offer wait listing, students should contact the department with questions.

 Once a student wait lists into a class, it is up to them to monitor whether they are added to the class or not.
 If a student is added and decides they no longer want the class, they are responsible for dropping the class prior to the last day to drop deadline.
 It is recommended that the student drop themselves from any classes they are wait listed in once they have set their final schedule.